gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    Other atoms of the molecule could have been chosen, or even the full ethanol molecule.

-..  container:: justify

-    Run all 3 inputs successively:
+    Run all 3 inputs successively using GROMACS:

 ..  code-block:: bash